Francesco-2002/CI2025_lab2/README_TSP_Memetic.md

 ## Local Search (Hill-Climbing)

-This is where the "memetic" improvement occurs — every child undergoes a local search:
+This is where the "memetic" improvement occurs — a child undergoes a local search:

 - **`_local_search_core` (2-Opt):**
   Used for symmetric TSPs.
 Repeatedly applies improving 2-opt moves.